mahdi-shafiei/STAT-4830/section/1/notes.md

   - clear `x.grad` each iteration,
   - update parameters under `torch.no_grad()`.

-Next lecture: we move from full gradients to **stochastic gradient descent**, where gradients are estimated from samples.
+Next lecture: we move from full gradients to **stochastic gradient descent**, where gradients are estimated from training samples.